confluentinc/librdkafka/INTRODUCTION.md

         rd_kafka_conf_destroy(rk);
         fail("Failed to create producer: %s\n", errstr);
     }

     /* Note: librdkafka takes ownership of the conf object on success */
 ```

+Configuration properties may be set in any order (except for interceptors) and
+may be overwritten before being passed to `rd_kafka_new()`.
+`rd_kafka_new()` will verify that the passed configuration is consistent
+and will fail and return an error if incompatible configuration properties
+are detected.
+It will also emit log warnings for deprecated and problematic
+configuration properties.

 ### Termination